Subject Verb Agreement Rules & Exercises (English Grammar)

 The house, which has several windows, is in the countryside.

 There are several other rules as well that are not listed above.
-Try the exercises below and if you have any questions, please leave a comment.
+Try the exercises below.
+If you have any questions, please leave a comment.

 Subject Verb Agreement Exercises